 Between 1964 and 1965, there was a worldwide epidemic of rubella, also known as German measles.
 Pregnant women who contracted rubella in the first trimester of their pregnancy could pass the rubella virus to their developing fetus, causing the child to be born deaf, blind, with cardiac problems, developmental delays and other medical conditions.
 In the United States alone, approximately 20,000 children were born during this epidemic with two or more of these symptoms.
 This constellation of symptoms is known as congenital rubella syndrome, or CRS.

-HKNC is one of a handful of agencies worldwide that collects and disseminate information about this low incidence population.
-HKNC manages a listserv for individuals with CRS, their families and the professionals who serve them.
-To join the list, e-mail email@example.com.
+HKNC is one of a handful of agencies worldwide that collects and disseminates information about this low incidence population.

 For more information on CRS, visit: